vnbnode/VNBnode-Guides/Testnet/Dymension/governor.md

-# GUIDE TO CREATE GORVERNOR OF ROLLAPPS
+# GUIDE TO CREATE GORVERNOR PROPOSAL OF ROLLAPP
 ## Version: DYM-Playground-DRS4
 ## I. Create Validator
 👉 wallet is the name of validator key